 1. Create a control procedure

-A new control procedure can be created under the Control procedure tab.
+A new control procedure can be created in the Control procedure tab.
 It is subsequently indicated how this procedure should be assigned: static or via SQL.
 It is possible to switch the assignment type of a control procedure: static to dynamic (control procedure code will be added) or dynamic to static (static assignments will be added).

 2. Add a template